NFAT Reporter Jurkat Cells

 • Screening of antibodies or small molecules mimicking the TCR stimulation and/or inducing the calcium signaling pathway

-• Screening of NFAT targeting drugs
+• Screening of NFAT targeting drug candidates

 1. Lee J-U., et al., 2018.
 Revisiting the Concept of Targeting NFAT to Control T Cell Immunity and Autoimmune Diseases.
 Front Immunol.
 DOI: 10.3389/fimmu.2018.02747.